snabb/downtimed/README.md

 `innserv /etc/init.d/downtimed` enables starting the service at the system startup.

-### Red Hat based distributions (RHEL, Fedora, SL, Oracle, CentOS, etc.)
+### old Debian

+A startup script for GNU/Debian and related distributions with SysV style init scripts is included as debian-startup.sh.
+It should be installed as /etc/init.d/downtimed.
+Running the command `update-rc.d downtimed defaults` enables starting the service at the system startup.

+Users of Debian 8 and later should look at the systemd instructions above.

+### old RHEL based distributions (CentOS, Scientific Linux, Oracle Linux)

-A startup script for Red Hat related distributions is included as redhat-startup.sh.
+A startup script for RHEL 5 and 6 and related distributions is included as redhat-startup.sh.
 It should be installed as /etc/rc.d/init.d/downtimed.
 Running the command `chkconfig --add downtimed` enables starting the service at the system startup.

+Users of RHEL/CentOS 7 and later should look at the systemd instructions above.

-### Ubuntu
+### old Ubuntu

-A startup script for GNU/Linux distributions using upstart(8) to bring up system daemons, such as the Ubuntu distribution, is included in upstart-startup.conf.
+A startup script for GNU/Linux distributions using upstart(8) to bring up system daemons, such as the Ubuntu distribution until version 14.10, is included in upstart-startup.conf.
 It should be installed as /etc/init/downtimed.conf.

+Users of Ubuntu 15.04 and later should look at the systemd instructions above.

 ## Usage documentation